 Governing bodies of schools may borrow money (including the use of finance leases) from sources external to the Council only with the written permission of the Secretary of State.

-The Secretary of State's general position is that schools will only be granted permission for borrowing in exceptional circumstance.
-The cost of servicing debts incurred by Trustees and Foundations cannot be charged directly from delegated budgets, though schools are free to agree a charge for a service which the Trustees or Foundation are able to provide as a consequence of their own borrowing.
+The introduction of IFRS16 for local authorities from 1 April 2024 ends the distinction between operating and finance leases at maintained schools for accounting purposes.
+Under the Education Act 2002, all leases will be classed as borrowing and will require the Secretary of State for Education's consent.
+Under the Education Act 2002, all leases will be classed as borrowing and will require the Secretary of State for Education's consent.
+The Secretary of State has, however, agreed to provide blanket consent to a range of the most common leasing activities, as set out in the IFRS16 Maintained Schools Finance Lease Class Consent (Refer to Annex F).
+Leases not included in this Order will still require the written consent of the Secretary of State, and it remains the general position that schools will only be granted borrowing permission for other types of in exceptional circumstances.
+The cost of servicing debts incurred by Trustees and Foundations cannot be charged directly from delegated budgets. though schools are free to agree a charge for a service which the Trustees or Foundation are able to provide as a consequence of their own borrowing.

 3.18 Schools are to be granted permission to borrow where the Secretary of State has introduced limited schemes in order to meet broader policy objectives.
-Schools are permitted to use these schemes without prior approval (current example is the Salix Scheme).
+Schools are permitted to use these schemes without prior approval.